openandclose/tosixinch/docs/intro.rst

 and (a semblance of) software testing tends to be only concerned with ``prince``.

-``weasyprint`` has some limitations, notably it is unbearably slow (For our usage, in which it is not rare that a pdf consists of hundreds or thousands of pages).
+``weasyprint`` has some limitations, notably it is unbearably slow (For our usage, it is not rare that a pdf consists of hundreds or thousands of pages).
 But it is written in python, by great authors.
 I want to keep it rather as a reference.